Skip to main content

 FILTERNAMEFilter dynamic filters by name (can be a regexp)

-EXTRAOPTIONSAny extra option you may want to add to the command (E.g. a --verbose flag).
-All options are listed here--verbose
+EXTRAOPTIONSAny extra option you may want to add to the command (a --verbose flag for example).
+All options are listed here.--verbose

 1. Deploy the configuration.
-The service appears in the list of service, and on page Resources Status.
+The service appears in the list of services, and on the Resources Status page.
 The command that is sent by the connector is displayed in the details panel of the service: it shows the values of the macros.

 How to check in the CLI that the configuration is OK and what are the main options for?